georgenoob1234/fruit-defect-detection/docs/TELEGRAM_BOT.md

 ### 1. Detection Processing
 - When a fruit is detected and processed by the system
-- The debouncing mechanism checks if enough time has passed since the last notification for the same fruit class
+- The cooldown system checks if a similar detection was recently sent (same fruit type with same defect status)
 - If the fruit is defective and the image is captured, the image path is stored

 ### 2. Message Preparation